Second Battle of Ypres: Background

+The professional head of the German Army, General Erich von Falkenhayn, agreed to try the new weapon with the 4th Army.
+Falkenhayn wanted to use the gas to cover the transfer of units to the Eastern Front to assist the Austro-Hungarian Army against the Imperial Russian Army after its losses in 1914.
+Gas could not be released directly because the valves would freeze; liquid chlorine from cylinders would be syphoned for it to vaporise and be carried by a breeze to the British and French lines.
+German troops carried 5,730 gas cylinders, the largest weighing 40 kg, into the front line for the release.

-The Ypres salient was selected for the attack.
-It followed the canal, bulging eastward around the town.
-North of the salient, the Belgian army held the line of the Yser and the north end of the salient was held by two French divisions.
-The eastern part of the salient was defended by the Canadian and two British divisions.
-The II Corps and V Corps of the Second Army comprised the 1st, 2nd and 3rd Cavalry Divisions and the 4th, 27th, 28th, Northumbrian, Lahore and 1st Canadian divisions.
+The installation was supervised by Haber, Otto Hahn, James Franck and Gustav Hertz.
+Cylinders were breached by shell fire on two occasions and the second time, three men were killed and fifty wounded.
+Some of the Germans were protected by miners' oxygen breathing apparatus.
+The Ypres Salient was selected for the attack, the front line followed the canal and bulged eastward around the town.
+North of the salient, the Belgian army held the line of the Yser, and the north end of the salient was held by two French divisions.
+The eastern bulge of the salient was defended by the 1st Canadian Division and two British divisions.
+The II Corps and V Corps of the Second Army comprised the 1st Cavalry Division, 2nd Cavalry Division and 3rd Cavalry Division, as well as the 4th Division, 27th Division, 28th Division, 50th (Northumbrian) Division, 3rd (Lahore) Division and the 1st Canadian Division.

 Battle

-In A record of the Engagements of the British Armies in France and Flanders, 1914–1918 (1923 [1990]) E. A. James used The Official Names of the Battles and Other Engagements Fought by the Military Forces of the British Empire during the Great War, 1914–1919, and the Third Afghan War, 1919: Report of the Battles Nomenclature Committee as approved by the Army Council (1921) to provide a summary of each engagement and the formations involved.
-In The Battles of Ypres, 1915 six engagements involving the Second Army were recorded, four during the Second Battle (22 April – 25 May).
+In A record of the Engagements....
+(1923), E. A. James used The Official Names of the Battles and Other Engagements....
+(1921) to provide a summary of each engagement and the formations involved.
+In the Battles of Ypres, 1915, there were four engagements involving the Second Army from 22 April to 25 May.